 This research is funded by NSERC and CFCAS in support of the Canadian CLIVAR Research Network.
 We are grateful to Dr. Hai Lin for originally pointing out the discrepancy between the trend in the NCAR/NCEP and ERA-40 reanalyses over Asia, and to Dr. Jian Lu for his help in the early stages of this work.
-Comments from Simon Blessing are also much appreciated.
+Comments from Simon Blessing, Dr. Holger Pohlmann and two anonymous reviewers are also much appreciated.